Weigela subsessilis

-Weigela subsessilis, the Korean weigela, is a species of flowering plant in the honeysuckle family native in Korea.
-It can be found on most of the mountains of Korea, except for the norther sides because the temperatures are very low.
+Weigela subsessilis, the Korean weigela, is a species of flowering plant in the honeysuckle family native to the Korean Peninsula.
+It can be found on most of the mountains of Korea, except for the northern sides because the temperatures are very low.
 As the species is highly resistant to shade, cold, salt and even pollution, it is also found in deep forests or near the seas.

 Etymology

 The genus name, Weigela, is named after the German scientist Christian Ehrenfried Weigel.
 The species epithet, subsessilis, is from the term subsessile, which means "nearly, but not quite sessile."
 The root, sessilis is derived from Latin, which means low, dwarf in plants.

 A cultivar with buttery-yellow flowers is known as "Canary Weigela".

 The Korean name of the species is '병꽃나무' (byeongkkot-namu), which means "bottle-flower tree."
 In 1918, the Japanese botanist Nakai gave it this name, as the flowers seemed to look like plain, traditional Korean bottles, which were usually made from gourds.